 - Life insurance can ensure that dependents are financially secure in the event of unforeseen circumstances.
 It can allow individuals to pursue FIRE without the worry of leaving their loved ones unprotected.
 This integration of life insurance can reduce financial risk, enabling a smoother transition to an early retirement.

-By aligning pension plans and life insurance with their FIRE strategy, individuals can cultivate a robust, diversified portfolio enhancing both security and flexibility.
+By aligning pension plans and life insurance with their FIRE strategy, individuals can cultivate a robust, diversified portfolio that enhances both security and flexibility.

 Challenges of the FIRE Method